Hong Kong leader Lee isolating with COVID-19 after APEC trip | Times Leader

 By KANIS LEUNG

-HONG KONG (AP) — Hong Kong leader John Lee tested positive for the coronavirus after meeting with other regional leaders the Asia-Pacific Economic Cooperation forum in Thailand, the city government said Monday.
+HONG KONG (AP) — Hong Kong leader John Lee tested positive for the coronavirus after meeting with other regional leaders at the Asia-Pacific Economic Cooperation forum in Thailand, the city’s government said Monday.

 Lee tested negative throughout his four-day stay in Bangkok but his test upon his arrival at Hong Kong’s airport on Sunday night was positive, it said.

-Lee is now in isolation and will work from home, according to the statement from the Chief Executive’s Office.
+Lee is now in isolation and will work from home, according to a statement from the Chief Executive’s Office.
 Other officials at his office who went to Thailand with Lee all tested negative.

+Lee had a slight fever and a sore throat in the afternoon, the office said in a later statement.

 Lee’s aim at the forum of was to promote Hong Kong’s image as the city reopens to the world after imposing severe COVID-19 restrictions for much of the pandemic.